 Recognising this need, Mr Philip John Pusey opened a mental health hostel in Victoria Park in 1982.
 This was a success and with increased demand, Mr Pusey bought another property in Guildford and developed this into a large mental health facility providing accommodation services for up to 46 people.
 The new hostel opened in 1987, and was named St Jude’s Hostel by Mr Pusey.
 Over the years he added additional accommodation options for people requiring supported accommodation.
 Since the early 1990s a number of new providers, including not-for-profit organisations, commenced supporting people with mental health issues.

 In 1996, Mr Pusey recognised the need for a dementia-specific aged care facility.
 He built a purpose-designed aged care facility to provide a secure, but home-like environment for people with dementia, known as “Guildford Village.”
 Over the years, this has been a home for hundreds of senior citizens in our community.

 In 2015, St Jude’s sought additional supported accommodation for people with disabilities and psychosocial needs.
 This new accommodation option extends to both long-term and short-term (respite) needs.
-We now operate over 20 supported accommodation outlets across the North, South and East metropolitan areas and additional supported accommodation is being acquired both in the Perth metropolitan area and the South West region of WA.
+We now operate over 70 supported accommodation outlets across the North, South and East metropolitan areas and the South West Region of WA.

 In 2017, we opened a community learning centre in Bellevue aimed at capacity building, skills development and recreational use.
 This centre allows us to provide a range of activities such as cooking and arts and crafts sessions, as well as a gymnasium, a Men’s Shed, a sensory room and a library.